How to Get Your Baby to Move During Pregnancy - Baby Chick

 Of course, my daughter’s pronounced fetal movements mainly happened at the end of my second trimester and into my third trimester.
 For first-time pregnant moms, fetal movements generally can be felt around 16-22 weeks of pregnancy, during the second trimester.1 According to the American Pregnancy Association, there is a broad range of when those first movements from baby can be felt, ranging from 13-25 weeks.2

 The first stirrings you’ll feel inside the womb are called “quickening.”
 Biologically, this alerts mom that there is indeed a baby growing inside!
-Healthcare providers recommend that pregnant women self-monitor their fetal movements, especially during the third trimester or around 28 weeks gestation and for the rest of the pregnancy.1 In addition to being checked by your healthcare practitioner, moms can conduct a fetal movement count (FMC) or a “kick count” independently.
+Healthcare providers recommend that pregnant women self-monitor their fetal movements, especially during the third trimester or around 28 weeks of gestation, and for the rest of the pregnancy.1 In addition to being checked by your healthcare practitioner, moms can conduct a fetal movement count (FMC) or a “kick count” independently.

-Northwestern Medicine Women’s Health recommends women “count to ten” or feel for ten baby movements within an hour, preferably at the same time each day.3 According to the American College of Obstetricians and Gynecologists, this can be kicks, flutters, swishes, or rolls.4 Any little movement counts.
+Northwestern Medicine Women’s Health recommends women “count to ten” or feel for ten baby movements within an hour, preferably at the same time each day.3 According to the American College of Obstetricians and Gynecologists, these can be kicks, flutters, swishes, or rolls.4 Any little movement counts.
 Count the Kicks (here) is a great app to use that helps you track these movements.
-If you do not feel ten movements within an hour, lay down on your left side, have a snack or fruit juice, and continue counting.
-If less than ten movements are experienced in a 2-hour window, contact your clinician and let them know.
+If you do not feel ten movements within an hour, lie down on your left side, have a snack or fruit juice, and continue counting.
+If fewer than ten movements are experienced in a 2-hour window, contact your clinician and let them know.
 Or go to the hospital for an evaluation.

 Every baby’s normal activity varies, so the ten movements could be less than an hour or a little more for your little one.
 This is why it’s essential to understand your baby’s normal movements and speak up if you notice a decrease.
 Fetal monitoring is important because it may help reduce stillbirth and improve maternal-child bonding during pregnancy.5,6 It is even more vital to count your baby’s movements several times a day as you get closer to your baby’s due date.